PCSX2/pcsx2/README.md

 ## Minimum
 * OS: Windows Vista SP2 or newer or GNU/Linux (32-bit or 64-bit)
 * CPU: Any that supports SSE2 (Pentium 4 and up, Athlon64 and up)
-* GPU: DirectX 10 GPU or better
+* GPU: DirectX 10 GPU or better (on linux Required Opengl 3.3)
 * RAM: 2GB or more

 ## Recommended